DPDK/dpdk/doc/guides/rel_notes/faq.rst

 These are then placed in memory segments to get contiguous memory.

 If you need to change the number of pages, it is easier to first remove the pages.
 The tools/setup.sh script provides an option to do this.
-See the “Quick Start Setup Script” section in the *Intel® DPDK Getting Started Guide* for more information.
+See the “Quick Start Setup Script” section in the *DPDK Getting Started Guide* for more information.

 If I execute “l2fwd -c f -m 64 –n 3 -- -p 3”, I get the following output, indicating that there are no socket 0 hugepages to allocate the mbuf and ring structures to?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------